Asiwaju-Adeniyi/Asiwaju-Adeniyi/README.md

 - 👋 Hi, I’m @Asiwaju-Adeniyi
-- 👀 I’m interested in communications at the intersection of GPUs and Blockchains.
+- 👀 I’m interested in marketimg communications at the intersection of GPUs and Blockchains.
 - 🌱 I’m currently learning C++ and CUDA
 - 💞️ I’m looking to collaborate on CUDA projects at the technial communications level: research, writing, editing, marketing.
 - 📫 How to reach me: makindeadeniyi1@gmail.com, LinkedIn, and Twitter